cchienhs/data_asset_en/learn/data_flow.md

 # Real-time Data Flow

-The data flow of real-time data in EnOS Stream Analytics can be viewed through 3 layers, the engine layer, the storage layer, and the application layer.
+Real-time data that is processed by EnOS Stream Analytics can be viewed through 3 layers, the engine layer, the storage layer, and the application layer.

 ## Engine Layer